 2c/3c/4c.
 UE_2c responds to UE_1 using the same sequence of messages as UE_2a.

-Each responder establishes a different security context with UE_1 that is not known to the other UEs, i.e. the security context used between UE_1 and UE_2a is not known to UE_2b and UE_2c.
+When each responder decides to activate signalling integrity protection and/or signalling confidentiality protection, each responder establishes a different security context with UE_1 that is not known to the other UEs, i.e. the security context used between UE_1 and UE_2a is not known to UE_2b and UE_2c.

 The Direct Communication Request is always sent unprotected and only contains enough information for a secure connection to be established with the other UE.
-Any information UE_1 needs to send to the other UEs in order to establish the connection is included in the Direct Security Mode Complete message (sent as part of the Direct Security Mode procedure) from UE_1 as this message is both confidentiality and integrity protected (see TS 23.287 [2]).
+Any information UE_1 needs to send to the other UEs in order to establish the connection is included in the Direct Security Mode Complete message (sent as part of the Direct Security Mode procedure, see TS 23.287 [2]) from UE_1 as this message is both confidentiality and integrity protected under the condition of activated non-NULL signalling confidentiality protection of the link.

 5.3.3.1.3 Key establishment procedures